-Pupil voice is very important to our school and feedback from the children is ascertained regularly.
-This includes our active school council but is also gained through small group pupil discussions and questionnaires.
+Pupil voice is very important to our academy and feedback from the children is ascertained regularly.
+This includes our active academy council but is also gained through small group pupil discussions and questionnaires.

-Involvement of other bodies (including health, social care, LA support services, voluntary organisations) in supporting children's SEN and their families
+Involvement of other bodies (including health, social care, LA support services, voluntary organisations) in supporting children's SEND and their families

-We hold meetings where professionals from outside the school are invited to attend.
+We hold meetings where professionals from outside the academy are invited to attend.
 During these meetings we may discuss individual cases where it is felt support above and beyond what the academy is able to offer is necessary.
 In these cases parents and children will be consulted and consent sought so that agencies are able to work together in supporting the overall development of the child.

-During the last academic year we worked with services including Children's Services, Surrey Family Support Service, Child and Adolescent Mental Health teams and young carers as well as SEND specific services.
-As part of the Kite Academy Trust, we also have access to the trust's Inclusion Team which includes Inclusion Advisors and Family Support Works (FSW).
-Throughout the year FSWs run a variety of workshops and events to support our families, as well as working with some families on a one-to-one basis
+During the last academic year we worked with services including Social Services, Surrey Family Support Service, primary care trust workers, Child and Adolescent Mental Health teams and young carers as well as SEND specific services.
+As part of the Kite Academy Trust, we also have access to the trust's Inclusion Team which includes the Lead Inclusion Advisor, Inclusion Support, Family Support Works (FSW) and and Inclusion Welfare Officer (IWO).
+Throughout the year FSWs run a variety of workshops and events to support our families, as well as working with some families on a one-to-one basis.

 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement within the learning environment.
-At times where we do have Looked After Children our designated teacher (Mrs Carol Pedley) meets with social services and the virtual school to ensure the child's wider needs are being met.
+At times where we do have Looked After Children our designated teacher (Miss Bicknell) meets with social services and the virtual school to ensure the child's wider needs are being met.
 A Personal Education Plan (PEP) is produced termly to help support the child develop holistically.